ddama/lawn-services/README.md

 To customize this website for your landscaping business:

 1. **Update Company Information**:
-   - Change "Acosta Landscaping and Construction" to your company name
+   - Change "Westland Landscape and Construction" to your company name
    - Update contact information (email, phone, address)
    - Modify service area details